dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

     + **redirect** - the Client will redirect the user agent to the interaction URI provided by the DS.
 The DS will redirect to the redirect_uri when the interaction is completed,
     + **qrcode** - the Client will convert the interaction URI to a QR Code per {{QR Code}} and display it to the User, along with a text message.
 The User will scan the QR Code and/or follow the message instructions.

 + **redirect_uri** - this attribute is included if the type is redirect.
 It is the URI that the Client requests the DS to redirect the User to after the DS has completed interacting with the User.
-If the Client manages state in URL, then the redirect_uri should contain that state.
+If the Client manages state in URLs, then the redirect_uri should contain that state.

 + **ui_locales** - End-User's preferred languages and scripts for the user interface, represented as a space-separated list of {{RFC5646}} language tag values, ordered by preference.